igemsoftware/SYSU-Software-2015/README.md

 ## Credits

 SYSU-Software-2015

 ## LICENSE

-CORE use GLGPL 3.0 license.
+CORE uses LGPL 3.0 license.
 See more details in `LICENSE`.

 ## Version Log
+1. 0.8.0: released on Sept 14th, 2015.